 The responsibility for risk assessments can vary depending on the situation and the organization involved.
 In general, it is the responsibility of the organization or the employer to carry out risk assessments for the safety and well-being of their employees, customers, or other stakeholders.

-In some cases, specific regulations or legal requirements may dictate who is responsible for risk assessments.
+Specific regulations or legal requirements may sometimes dictate who is responsible for risk assessments.
 For example, in the United States, the Occupational Safety and Health Administration (OSHA) requires employers to assess the workplace for potential hazards and implement measures to control those hazards.

 In other cases, the responsibility for risk assessments may fall on specific individuals within an organization.
 For example, a safety officer or risk manager may be responsible for conducting risk assessments and developing risk management strategies.